Dr. Yuksel Yurttas

 Treatment of Short Stature

-With a bilateral limb lengthening procedure, a healthy adult patient can gain height up to 6 cm in the tibia (lower leg) or up to 8 cm in the femur (upper leg).
-With two limb lengthening procedures, it is possible to gain up to 15 cm.
+Limb lengthening, also known as stature lengthening surgery, is a surgical procedure that increases a person's height by lengthening their bones.
+The procedure utilizes the body's natural ability to regenerate new bone, making it possible to gain up to 6 cm in the tibia (lower leg) or 8 cm in the femur (upper leg) with a bilateral limb lengthening procedure.
+With two limb lengthening procedures, it is possible to gain up to 15 cm in height.

 It's important to note that there is an age limit for limb lengthening surgery and it's not recommended for children under the age of 7 years old.
 This is because their bones are still growing and the surgery might affect their natural growth.
 Moreover, the surgery is not recommended for people over the age of 60 years old as the risk of complications is higher.